 In occupational therapy these are called Activities of Daily Living (ADLs).

 From brushing teeth to paying the bills, we want people to engage fully in the tasks (occupations) that everyday life requires.

-Pate occupational therapists focus on a person’s ability to join in an occupation, rather than the disability they may believe prevents participating.
+Pate occupational therapists focus on a person’s ability to join in an activity, rather than the disability they may believe prevents them from participating.

 Treatment may include activities like:

 That’s just the tip of the iceberg!
 Pate’s dedicated occupational therapists don’t just train patients in the basics.
 They actively listen to the patient’s own goals and work on achieving those.
 Special hobbies can be incorporated into therapy to make sure we’re helping people with what matters most to them.
 It might be playing a musical instrument again, scrapbooking or volunteering for a specific cause.

 Recently one of Pate’s occupational therapists constructed a device for a patient who wanted to get back to crocheting but could only use one hand.
 That’s the kind of compassion and creativity these therapists are known for.
 Pate offers this rehab creativity because we understand every person is unique.
 And they deserve the extra effort to customize their recovery.